Conditional not displacement: fast multi-oscillator control with a single qubit: Calibrations of pulses and cat phase

 To calibrate the disentangling pulse amplitude, we sweep over $\beta$, the amplitude of the disentangling CNOD$(\mathrm{i}\beta)$, and measure the purity of the transmon ancilla.
 For this procedure we measure $\sigma_z$, $\sigma_x$ and $\sigma_y$, but in practice the information about the purity lies in the $x$-axis alone.
 At first, we pick the amplitude that corresponds to the highest purity.
 Then we use it to create a cat-state and measure its characteristic function along the displaced axis.
 We fine tune $\beta$ to minimize asymmetry around $0$, thus maximizing disentanglement.

 We accurately measure both the frequency and the lifetime of each mode using a sequence that is similar to Ramsey interferometry.
-The sequence is composed of $\mathcal{D}(\gamma)$, wait a time of $t$, $\mathcal{R}_{\hat{y}}(\pi/2)$, CNOD$(-\mathrm{Exp}(\mathrm{i}\delta\omega t)\gamma)$ and $\mathcal{R}_{\hat{y}}(-\pi/2)$ followed by a projective measurement of $\sigma_z$ of the transmon ancilla (similar to what that was done by~\cite{campagne2020quantum}).
+The sequence is composed of $\mathcal{D}(\alpha_0)$, wait a time of $t$, $\mathcal{R}_{\hat{y}}(\pi/2)$, CNOD$(-\mathrm{Exp}(\mathrm{i}\delta\omega t)\gamma)$ and $\mathcal{R}_{\hat{y}}(-\pi/2)$ followed by a projective measurement of $\sigma_z$ of the transmon ancilla (similar to what that was done by~\cite{campagne2020quantum}).
 We introduce $\delta\omega$ to add artificial detuning and allow for more precise measurement of frequency.
 The results of one such measurement are shown in Fig.~\ref{fig:chicalib}.
-As the initial coherent state rotates and decays (assuming negligible dephasing) the measurement data is expected to behave according to
+As the coherent state $\ket{\alpha(t)}$ rotates and decays (assuming negligible dephasing) the measurement data is expected to behave according to

-where $A$ is some scaling coefficient, $T_1$ is the mode's single photon decay rate, $\Delta\omega$ is the detuning between the rotating frame and the mode's resonant frequency.
+where $A=e^{-|\gamma/2|^2}$ and $B=\alpha_0\gamma/2$ are treated as constant scaling coefficients, $T^c _1$ is the mode's single photon life-time, $\Delta\omega$ is the detuning between the rotating frame and the mode's resonant frequency.
 In addition, this procedure enables precise measurements of the cross-Kerr between the memory modes, and between each mode and the transmon ancilla.
 For example, performing this procedure with the transmon at the excited state would decrease $\Delta\Omega$ by $\chi$.